 In the XIIIth century S. Pancrazio was embellished with ambos having a Cosmati decoration similar to that at S. Lorenzo fuori le Mura; unfortunately during the 1849 fights, they were greatly damaged and today they are remembered by a painting on the wall.

-In the early XVIIth century the church was renovated by Cardinals Ludovico and Cosimo de Torres (the former was the uncle of the latter); they were both Bishops of Monreale in Sicily and they were both titular cardinals of S. Pancrazio; their heraldic symbol was a tower which can be seen at various locations in the church and its facilities (and also in the image used as background for this page).
+In the early XVIIth century the church was renovated by Cardinals Ludovico and Cosimo de Torres (the former was the uncle of the latter); they were both Archbishops of Monreale in Sicily and they were both titular cardinals of S. Pancrazio; their heraldic symbol was a tower which can be seen at various locations in the church and its facilities (and also in the image used as background for this page).
 They had a palace at Piazza Navona and a Torres was the Abbess of S. Ambrogio alla Massima.
 You may wish to see the church in a 1588 Guide to Rome.

 (left) Entrance; (centre) fake XVIIth century architecture; (right) XVIIth century stucco decoration